SuperHeavyBallet/my-things-to-do/README.md

 - Utilise call from API db of words

 - Continue TOP
+-

+- Think of some sort of topic organizer for Sport Computer Use, SWE Computer Use etc, focused study topics
 - Plan Ziva catalogue webpage
 - Plan Ideation Database Webpage
 - Read more into Embedded